 And the past few weeks, as I’ve laid down to bed, I find myself staring at the ceiling…

 And I didn’t know what to do!
 I hated that panic feeling I’d get bubbling in my stomach as I slowly glanced at the clock and counted down the hours I had left.
 And yet still, I couldn’t quiet the static in my head that kept me awake.

-I began to research comforting herbs and essential oils that might contribute to an easier time falling asleep, and low-and-behold, I’ve conjured up a delicious and calming sleep tonic to do just that.
+I began to research comforting herbs and essential oils that might contribute to an easier time falling asleep, and low-and-behold, I’ve conjured up a delicious and calming herbal tea recipe for sleep.

 And no. There isn’t any alcohol in it.
 Hardy har har.

 On a side note, for some reason, this tonic makes me get A LOT of milk.
 I mean, I’m a pretty hefty producer anyway (tmi?), but when I drink this tonic (which I have been doing every day for the past few weeks), I find I wake up with a plethora of milk.
 More than normal.
 For whatever that’s worth.

 Before the recipe however, I want to share with you a few other things I’ve been conscience to do before bed, which has also been helping greatly: